 A fraud prevention solution that offers integration for mobile through an SDK, fit for Google Android and Apple iOS devices, is imperative in order to catch all fraudsters.
 This SDK should accommodate the specific profile of mobile commerce fraud and fraudsters, while also optimizing the purchase experience for genuine customers.
 Mobile shoppers want to enjoy frictionless shopping via their devices.
 Any increased resistance along their shopping journey could cause them to drop off or abandon their carts before checkout.

-The Forter solution combines the best of human ingenuity and research with the speed and accuracy of the machine while offering a complete solution to fraud prevention for both desktop and mobile devices.
+Forter’s Trust Platform combines the best of human ingenuity and research with the speed and accuracy of the machine while offering a complete solution to fraud prevention for both desktop and mobile devices.
 From mobile logins to coupons, referrals, checkout, and beyond, Forter will be there to fortify your mobile market.